 Founded in 2004, Trusted Reviews exists to give our readers thorough, unbiased and independent advice on what to buy.

-Today, we have more than 10 million users a month around the world, and assess more than 1,000 products a year.
+Today, we have 9 million users a month around the world, and assess more than 1,000 products a year.
 We’re one of the largest reviews websites in the UK, and growing fast.

 We operate under clear principles designed to protect our editorial integrity and to preserve the freedom of our reviewers to say what they think about a product.